 ‘Directly caused by the driving Means there is a direct or close relationship of cause and effect, even if not the sole cause.
 There does not have to be collision or direct contact with the vehicle to cause injury.
 However, an injured claimant must have sufficient connection between the injury, the incident and the driving to prove that the driving directly caused the injury and the incident.’ means there is a direct or close relationship of cause and effect, even if driving is not the sole cause.
 There does not have to be collision or direct contact with the vehicle to cause injury.
 However, a worker must have sufficient connection between the injury, the incident and the driving to prove that the driving directly caused the injury and the incident.

 ‘Dual insurance’ exists where two policies provide indemnity at common law, for the one risk The probability of the worker not returning to work is known as the risk or risk factor.
 For example: if a worker is likely to return to work, the claim is categorised as low risk..
-Dual insurance exists, for example, where the employer has failed to provide a safe system of work and was negligent as the owner of a motor vehicle.
+For example, where the employer has failed to provide a safe system of work and was negligent as the owner of a motor vehicle.

-Indemnity is provided to the employer by both WorkSafe and the TAC by:
+Indemnity is provided to the employer by both: